 - Apples: Great for cleaning your mouth and improving breath.

-- Bananas: Help with mood swings and replenish potassium lost to nicotine.
+- Bananas: Help with mood swings and replenish potassium.

-Snack on fruit whenever you’d normally reach for a cigarette — it keeps your hands and mouth busy and your energy stable.
+Snack on fruit whenever you’d normally reach for a comfort habit — it keeps your hands and mouth busy and your energy stable.

 3. Crunchy Veggies That Keep You Busy

-Crunchy snacks like carrots, celery, cucumber, and bell peppers give you the same oral satisfaction as smoking — the physical action helps distract from cravings.
+Crunchy snacks like carrots, celery, cucumber, and bell peppers give you satisfying texture — the physical action helps distract from urges.
 Plus, they’re low-calorie and keep your hands occupied.

-Ever notice that milk or yogurt makes cigarettes taste terrible?
-That’s science — dairy proteins leave a coating in your mouth that dulls nicotine’s taste.
+Milk or yogurt can change how certain tastes register in your mouth, helping reduce temptation.
 Taking a sip of milk or eating yogurt can help suppress cravings when they strike.

 - Drink a small glass of milk when you feel tempted.